 This trail, although muddy, wasn't otherwise strenuous, although there were small ups and downs.
 Even in winter, it provided lovely vistas and a lot of interest.

-So this was our first First Day Hike.
-On the upside, the First Day Hike we went on was quite popular, and lots of families joined in, as well as couples of all ages.
+The First Day Hike was quite popular, and lots of families joined in, as well as couples of all ages.
 It won't be our last, but next year we vowed to go on an earlier hike, perhaps one of the "sunrise" hikes offered, which promises to be less crowded.

 Website: http://soldiersdelight.org/ and http://dnr2.maryland.gov/publiclands/Pages/central/soldiersdelight.aspx; for a map of trails in Soldiers Delight, click here.